Lawrence W. Ledvina

 Lawrence W. Ledvina (September 28, 1880 – September 26, 1932) was an American politician and lawyer.

+Early life, family and education

+Lawrence Ledvina was born in Kellnersville, Wisconsin.

+He graduated from University of Wisconsin Law School in 1906.

+Career

-Born in Kellnersville, Wisconsin, in the town of Franklin, Manitowoc County, Wisconsin, Ledvina taught school in Manitowoc County.
-In 1906, Ledvina graduated from University of Wisconsin Law School and then practiced law in Manitowoc and Two Rivers, Wisconsin.
-Ledvina then served in the Wisconsin State Assembly from 1905 to 1911 and was a Republican.
+Ledvina taught school in Franklin, Manitowoc County, Wisconsin.
+After graduating from law school, he practiced law in Manitowoc and Two Rivers, Wisconsin.
+While still in law school, he was elected in 1904 to the Wisconsin State Assembly, serving from 1905 to 1911.
+He was a Republican.

-He then served in the United States Navy during World War I. Ledvina helped organize the State Bank of Manitowoc.
+He served in the United States Navy during World War I. Ledvina helped organize the State Bank of Manitowoc.

+Personal life and demise

-Ledvina died of an embolism in a hospital in Manitowoc, Wisconsin on September 26, 1932.
+Ledvina died at age 51 of an embolism in a hospital in Manitowoc, Wisconsin, on September 26, 1932.